Arado Ar 234 Blitz: Ar 234P

 The P model was intended to be a two-seat night fighter version with a variant of the D-series cockpit, differing in powerplant options and several options of radar.
 Several were in the planning stage, but none were produced.

 Operational history

-By 1944, the Luftwaffe's bombing capability had been severely reduced from attrition across multiple fronts, and despite the advance offered by the pending arrival of production Ar 234s, there was a shortage of experienced pilots.
+By 1944, the Luftwaffe's bombing capability had been severely reduced by attrition across multiple fronts, and despite the advance offered by the pending arrival of production Ar 234s, there was a shortage of experienced pilots.
 The first unit-level type conversion orders were issued to III/KG 76 in May 1944 and personnel had to be pulled from the front lines and brought to central Germany for aircraft and engine familiarisation, which was facilitated with two-seat Messerschmitt Me 262s.